Makers-Oakland-University/Makers-Unified-Controller-Arduino/README.md

 ![diagram of switches for the makers unified controller](https://github.com/Makers-Oakland-University/readme-images/blob/main/makers_controller%20switch%20diagram.png?raw=true)

-For the **registerCallback()**  the first parameter is the button label, for each of the buttons the labels are as follows:
+For the **registerButtonCallback()**  the first parameter is the button label, for each of the buttons the labels are as follows:
 | Switch | Label |
 | ----- | ---- |
 |Switch 1|MAKERS_CONTROLLER_SW1|